W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 For future reference, let us state a basic property of such correlation functions associated to conformal covariance, corresponding to the one that can be found \textit{e.g.} in~\cite{DKRV, Toda_construction}.
-To this end we introduce the shorthand where with a slight abuse of notation $\ln g(z)\coloneqq-4\ln\norm{z}_+$, hence $\X^g$ coincides with $\X$ over $\D$. \begin{lemma} Assume that the following neutrality condition holds true:

-Then or any M\"obius transform of the plane and a continuous and bounded map $F$ over $\mathrm{H}^{-1}(\C\to\a,g)$, that depends only on derivatives of $\X^g$:
+To this end we introduce the shorthand $\X^g\coloneqq \X-2Q\ln\norm{\cdot}_+$ (in particular $\X^g$ coincides with $\X$ over $\D$). \begin{lemma} Assume the neutrality condition~\eqref{eq:neutrality} to hold.
+Let $\psi$ be a M\"obius transform of the sphere $\psi$ and $F=F(\phi)$ be continuous, bounded over $\mathrm{H}^{-1}(\hat\C,g)$, and depending only on $\phi-m_g(\phi)$.